-The current North Carolina State

-Building Code summary Sheet,

-Appendix B, shall follow the cover
+The current North Carolina State Building Code summary Sheet, Appendix B, shall follow the cover sheet.

-sheet.
+The SCO project ID number is on the Owner/Designer Agreement.
 This form is required by the North Carolina State Building Code to identify all code decisions and information for the project.

-An electronic template is available from the State Construction Office website at www.nc-sco.com.
+An electronic template is available from the State Construction Office website at www.nc- sco.com.